Best Picasa Alternative (Replacement Image Editor)

 Windows users can pay a one-off fee for PhotoScape Pro that adds a wealth of more sophisticated tools such as curves and a clone stamp.

-While it won’t organise your archive of photos, Photoscape is one of the best free Picasa alternatives for editing your images.
+While it won’t organise your archive of photos, Photoscape is one of the best free Picasa alternatives for editing your images if you’re not looking for an AI photo editor.

 13. Tonfotos